 - Predict workloads based on market trends

 - Targeted capital spending

 Although Industry 4.0 enables factories to produce more, waste less, and innovate faster, there are many challenges associated with building smart factories.
 One challenge is sourcing the sensors required to implement those smart factories for industry specific needs.
 This is where we come in.

-Using a combination of IoT technology, wireless connectivity, and big data, Oden Technologies is helping manufacturers optimize production efficiency.
+Using a combination of industrial IoT software, wireless connectivity, and big data, Oden Technologies is helping manufacturers optimize production efficiency.
 At Oden Technologies, we provide a variety of sensor devices that plug into almost any kind of machine and are capable of sending real-time data wirelessly and securely to the cloud.
 We help compile important productivity metrics into one clear interface, with no complicated integrations.